This 4 ingredient no-knead artisan bread is sure to become a family favorite. It’s so easy to make, it’s practically fool-proof!

 This bread has quickly become a staple in our home.
 It can be easily customized and makes a great gift for holidays or special occasions.
 I hope my tips and tricks will inspire you to make a loaf of your own.
 You’ve totally got this!

-- Whisk the flour, salt and yeast in a medium bowl.
-While stirring with a wooded spoon, gradually add the water, stir until incorporated.
-Mix the dough gently and form into a rough ball.
+- Whisk the flour, salt, and yeast in a medium bowl.
+While stirring with a wooden spoon, gradually add the water and stir until incorporated.
+Gently mix the dough and form it into a rough ball.

-- Transfer to a large clean (ungreased) bowl.
-Cover with plastic wrap and let dough rise in a draft-free area at room temperature until surface of dough is covered with tiny bubbles and the dough has more than doubled in size (This usually takes about 18 hours or so, however, it still turns out great with just 12 hours of rise time).
+- Transfer to a large bowl (clean and ungreased).
+Cover with plastic wrap and let the dough rise in a draft-free area at room temperature until the surface of the dough is covered with tiny bubbles and the dough has more than doubled in size.
+This usually takes about 18 hours, but it still turns out great with just 12 hours of rise time.

-- When the dough is ready, place a Dutch oven into the oven and turn it on to 450 degrees.
+- When the dough is ready, place a Dutch oven into the oven and preheat to 450 degrees Fahrenheit (232 degrees Celsius).
 Allow it to heat in the oven for 30 minutes.

 - Meanwhile, transfer the dough to a well-floured surface.
-Take the corners and fold under, creating a ball.
-Place on a large square of parchment paper (big enough to cover the bottom of your Dutch oven).
-Dust dough with flour, cover it with plastic wrap and allow it to rest for 15 minutes.
-Using a sharp knife, at a 90 degree angle, score an X in the top of the loaf.
-Each score mark should be about 2½ inches long and about ¼" deep.
-Using a mister, spray bottle, clean toothbrush or pastry brush, lightly mist (or brush) the top of the bread with water.
+Take the corners and fold them under, creating a ball.
+Place on a large square of parchment paper, big enough to cover the bottom of your Dutch oven.
+Dust the dough with flour, cover it with plastic wrap, and let it rest for 15 minutes.
+Using a sharp knife, at a 90-degree angle, score an X on the top of the loaf.
+Each score mark should be about 2 ½ inches long and about 1/4" deep.
+Using a mister, spray bottle, clean toothbrush, or pastry brush, lightly mist (or brush) the top of the bread with water.

-- Carefully remove Dutch oven from the oven.
-Place the shaped dough into it, cover and return to the oven to bake for 30 minutes.
-Remove the lid and bake for an additional 8-15 minutes or until the top is nice and dark (but not burnt).
-Remove from the oven and transfer the loaf bread to a cooling rack (SEE NOTES).
+- Carefully remove the Dutch oven from the oven.
+Place the shaped dough into it, cover, and return it to the oven to bake for 30 minutes.
+Remove the lid and bake until golden brown for an additional 8-15 minutes, or until the top is nice and dark (but not burnt).
+Remove from the oven and transfer the loaf to a wire rack to cool (see notes).
 Allow it to cool for at least 30 minutes before slicing.

-- For really crunchy loaf, allow the loaf to "cool" for 30 minutes on the rack of a partially open (and OFF) oven, just like you would a cheesecake.
-Remove & slice!
+- For a really crunchy loaf, allow the loaf to "cool" for 30 minutes on the rack of a partially open (and OFF) oven, just like you would a cheesecake.
+Remove and slice!